Zuehlke/machines-code-people/articles/frontend-is-not-your-enemy.md

 authorName: Janko Sokolović
 authorGithubUsername: jasofalcon
 issue: 81
-title: Frontend is not your enemy
+title: Frontend Is Not Your Enemy
 ---
 # Frontend Is Not Your Enemy